-Our Quality Framework that sits alongside our Quality Strategy sets out our systems and structures for quality within Swansea UHB, these include the roles and responsibilities of our Board, our Quality and Safety Committee and the groups that report into these.
+Our Quality Framework that sits alongside our Quality Strategy and sets out our systems and structures for quality within Swansea Bay UHB, this includes the roles and responsibilities of our Board, our Quality and Safety Committee and the groups that report into these.
 We will keep this framework under regular review during the life span of this strategy to make sure that it helps us to deliver high quality care.